 - Caregiver Support Services: Family Caregivers are a growing population of over-burdened individuals juggling work, family and care for their loved one.
 Supportive service such as respite, home modifications and equipment are provided to support the needs of the Family Caregiver in an effort to continue to encourage their assistance to their loved one.
 Community education and awareness is also provided about resources that will help these individuals and family members with their role as Caregivers.
 This is done through support groups and education and training programs, with the focus on helping Caregivers cope with the stress of caregiving.

-- Nursing Home Ombudsman: The Staff Ombudsman and certified ombudsman volunteers are advocates for nursing home, assisted living facilities and state licensed foster home residents.
-The ombudsman mediate resident, family and facility staff concerns striving to maintain quality of life for our elderly residing in the area institutions.
+- Long Term Care Ombudsman: The Staff Ombudsman and certified ombudsman volunteers are advocates for Residents of nursing homes, assisted living facilities and state licensed foster homes.
+The ombudsmen mediate resident, family and facility staff concerns while striving to maintain quality of life for our elderly residing in the area institutions.
 An Ombudsman seeks to:

 - A Matter of Balance – this curriculum is an 8 week course designed to reduce the risk of falls and increase physical activity